warner/petmail/docs/mailbox.md

 * sign(by=X,msg=Y) returns the concatenation of the msg Y and the 64-byte Ed25519 signature (R and S concatenated together)
+* symbox(key=X, Z) produces the concatenation of a 24-byte random nonce, the encrypted message Z, and the 32-byte Poly1305 MAC.
+This is built by concatenating the nonce and the output of crypto_secretbox().
 * encrypt(to=X, from=Y, Z) produces the concatenation of a 24-byte random
   nonce, the encrypted message Z, and the 32-byte Poly1305 MAC.
 This is built by concatenating the nonce and the output of crypto_box().

 ## Wire Protocol

-To deliver transport messages ("msgA" above) via the raw TCP transport, a TCP connection is established to the mailbox's address and port.
-This connection can be used for multiple messages, concatenated together (i.e. the connection can be nailed up and messages delivered later).
-Each message is encapsulated as follows:
+To deliver transport messages ("msgA" above) via the HTTP transport, an HTTP POST is performed to the mailbox's URL.
+The payload of the request contains the following:

 * A two-byte version indicator, "v1" (0x76 0x31)
-* A netstring with the transport message (decimal length, ":", msgA, "."). msgA contains:
+* msgA, which contains:

-  * 32-byte mailbox pubkey
   * 32-byte sender ephemeral pubkey (pubkey1)
   * 24-byte nonce
   * encrypted msgB
   * 32-byte MAC

-The mailbox checks the mailbox pubkey to make sure it matches that of the mailbox, and discards the message otherwise.
-(This pubkey could be used to allow multiple mailboxes to share the same transport channel or TCP port).
-It then uses the mailbox privkey and pubkey1 to decrypt the message and obtain msgB.
+Once the POST is complete, the server uses the mailbox privkey and pubkey1 to decrypt the message and obtain msgB.

 It then splits msgB into MSTID the inner msgC.
 It decrypts MSTID to obtain the non-sender-specific non-message-specific yes-recipient-specific TID,